The security of our customer data is always our top priority at Slido.

 Which plan offers this feature?

-Both Member SSO and Participant SSO are currently only available in our Enterprise and Institution plans.
+Both Member SSO and Participant SSO are currently available in our Enterprise plan.

 Is Slido secure even if I don’t use Member SSO?